chinhockyang/restaurant_ratings_analysis/README.md

 - The files <strong>05_scrape_train_stn_walk_distance</strong>, <strong>06_feature_engineering</strong>, <strong>07_EDA_restaurant_region</strong> require the use of a Mapbox token to perform geospatial visualisation.
 A free account can be created from on 'https://account.mapbox.com/signup/' to obtain a Mapbox token.

 ## ChromeDriver Installation and Web Scraping
-The project uses Selenium to perform Web Scraping from TripAdvisor.
+The project uses Selenium to perform Web Scraping.
 To run the scraping notebooks in this directory, please download and configure a Chromedriver from this link: https://chromedriver.chromium.org/downloads.

 Guides to installation of Chromedriver can be found at https://www.swtestacademy.com/install-chrome-driver-on-mac/ and https://medium.com/@patrick.yoho11/installing-selenium-and-chromedriver-on-windows-e02202ac2b08

-Note that the performance of scraping varies (due to differences in Chromedriver version, browser cache, internet connection etc).
-Some scraping codes may be out-dated with a refresh of the Document Object Model in the TripAdvisor webpage.
-The codes however are functional and capable of scraping data as of March 2022.

 ## Virtual Environment and Libraries Required